Neirth/NestedApi/README.md

 You need a host with Linux and Docker support, also need the utility docker-compose to deploy all containers of the project.

 ### Installing
-Only you need deploy with docker compose:
+Only you need deploy with Docker compose:
 > ``
 operator@nested-host: ~$ docker-compose -f docker-compose.yml up -d
 ``

 ## Built with
-* Apache Avro - For serialize RPC petitions in a binary format.
+* BSON Encoding - For serialize RPC petitions in a binary format.
-* RabbitMQ - For made a internal bus for RPC petitions between services.
+* RabbitMQ - For made an internal bus for RPC petitions between services.
+* Docker - For package the project and the dependencies inside an OCI container.
+* JWT Parser - Used for generate and validate an Stateless User Tokens.
+* H2 Database - Testing Entities operations inside an Embedded SQL Database.
+* Microsoft SQL - Used for provide a high-performance database for all modules.
+* Hibernate & JPA - Used for persist the Entities to the database, with no hardcoded SQL Statements.
 * Quarkus Framework - Used for run the code from the module project, and gets the native build.
-* Docker - For package the project and the dependencies inside a OCI contanier.
-* Ambassador - For centralize all microservice endpoints into single API URL using API Gateway Concept.
-* PostgreSQL - Used for provide a high-performance database for users module.
-* MongoDB - Used for provide a high-performance database for invoices module.

 ## Contributing
 Please read [CONTRIBUTING.md](./CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests to us.